 Understanding Landing Zones in Cloud Environments

-all aws all azure all gcp aws governance azure governance gcp governance multi-cloud Aug 09, 2024
+all aws all azure all gcp aws governance aws security azure governance azure security gcp governance multi-cloud Aug 09, 2024

 In the world of cloud computing, a landing zone is a foundational framework for implementing and managing cloud environments.
 It serves as a starting point for cloud adoption, offering a secure and scalable environment where workloads can be deployed efficiently.
 A landing zone typically includes configurations for networking, identity and access management (IAM), security, compliance, and monitoring.